 Check the local government pages or travel advisories of your destination and your origin city before you plan a trip to see if you tick all the travel eligibility requirements.

 4. The new normal in air travel

-Flying is even more tedious and restricting; and for now, you are less likely to be doing this for leisure.
-This is because only certain people are eligible to travel by plane, and non-essential travellers for holiday isn’t one of them – at least not yet.
+Flying is even more tedious and restricting; and for now, you are less likely to be doing this for leisure, although possible.

 Locals, especially those in MGCQ and GCQ areas are now allowed to travel to close proximity areas (by land) with some strict regulations.
 In Luzon for example, people from Metro Manila can now travel to Baguio, but there are some guidelines to follow and requirements to accomplish before you can enter.